nightscout/trio-docs/docs/EN/settings/configuration/concepts/autosens-dynamic.md

-# Autosens, Dynamic ISF, Dynamic CR, and Adjust Basal
+# Autosens, Dynamic ISF/Dynamic CR, and Adjust Basal
 :::{important}
   - The examples in this section employ the default logarithmic formula for calculations.
 For more information on using Sigmoid, jump to [this section](sigmoid.md).
   - Calculations are done using mg/dL.